 It was pointed out, however, that in order to receive both the sight and sound broadcasts, it is necessary to have two radio receiving sets, the customary broadcast receiver for sound and a short-wave receiver for television, and in addition, the television equipment which connects to the short wave receiver in much the same manner as the loud speaker joins to the broadcast receiver.

 The television station involves the latest developments in sight transmission, it is said.
 Heretofore the transmission of images of persons has been confined largely to the head and upper shoulders.
-The apparatus at W9XAP, it is said, will transmit a full-length picture of several artists at once.

 Through the use of a double scanning arrangement, developed by the designers of the apparatus, the Western Television Corporation, it is possible for the operator to adjust the lenses of the television camera into focus for any number of entertainers, the studio was designed and built to provide for the presentation of television-radio plays, for dramatic skits, and for acts in which action and symmetry of motion might interest the listener.